Matira Bush Camp

 Explore the nearest safari camps and lodges where the wildebeest migrations were seen and spotted.
 We recommend these wildebeest migration camps and lodges.

-Wildebeest Herds Start Moving South Across the Mara River
+Large Wildebeest Herds Moving Across Southern Serengeti

-Book a Wildebeest Safari for [next_year]
+Book a Wildebeest Safari for 2027

 Get in touch with us directly and our experts will be ready to help you with the planning